SOLLVE/autosollve/README.md

 ```
 The -e installation option is for --editable, by which the user wouldn't have to install newer versions as the current version will autmatically be updaed without the need for reinstallation

-The -t installation option is for --targert, which helps specify the location of the installation. the '.' at the end is to install in the current working directory
+The -t installation option is for --targert, which helps specify the location of the installation.
+The '.' at the end is to install in the current working directory

 ## Usage